 - Heat oil in a pan and saute garlic, pork and cook until pork is rendering fat.

 - Add 3/4 of Tinapa Flakes.

 - Simmer until sauce is thick (coats the back of a spoon).
 Set aside.

 - Assemble together by pouring sauce over your pancit, then garnishing with tinapa flakes, cooked shrimps, quartered egg, and spring onions.

 PS.
 You can also top with sitsaron. 😉 Let me know how it turned for you!

-Since this recipe contains both pancit and proteins, it can actually be a full meal on its own.
+Since this simple how to make palabok at home recipe contains both pancit and proteins, it can actually be a full meal on its own.
 In Jolibee, the serve palabok with fried chicken.
 This can also be partnered with fish like Steamed Cream Dory Fish Fillet Recipe (Chinese Style) or pork like .Grilled Sinigang Pork Chops with Sinigang Mix Rub